andyabebaw/shophop/README.md

 AS a business owner who wants to sell my products
-I WANT a modular platform through which i can manage my stock of products SO THAT clients can have a user friendly experience when shopping on my website
+I WANT a modular platform through which i can manage my products SO THAT clients can have a user friendly experience when shopping on my website

 GIVEN a commerce platform